March Moments of Service

 - Lucky Money: Penny Drive

 - Madam C.J.
 WalkeróLeader in Philanthropy and Successful Business Woman

 - Making Choices with Scarce Resources: Penny Drive

 - Where Does It All Come From?
 Penny Drive

 - Who Will Care for the Water?
 (7th Grade)

 Learning to Give Units

-Multi-lesson service-learning units related to the themes of the month, correlated to state and national Common Core standards, to teach responsible citizenship, civic engagement, and service for the common good.
+Multi-disciplinary service-learning units related to the themes of the month--aligned with individual state, Common Core State Standards, and some international standards--that teach responsible citizenship, civic engagement, and service for the common good.

 - Philanthropic Literature

 - Water Makes Our World Go 'Round